GC-DRI/Dhrift-GC/workshops/workshop-template.md

             excerpt: (Recommended) You can use any plain text editor, but for our purposes Visual Studio Code ("VS Code") will be used.
             recommended: true

+# example authors and editors
 authors:
     current: 'Zach Lloyd'
     past: 'Lisa Rhody'
-    # authors/editors should correspond to the 'title' in the YAML of the file in the authors folder.
-You can create a new author file for yourself in the authors folder.
+    # authors/editors should correspond to the 'title' in the YAML (metadata) of the file in the authors folder.
+You can create a new author file for yourself in the authors folder as well.

 editors:
     current: 'Di Yoong'